 Those who love to see birds in their backyards often take steps to attract the hummingbird, a wonderful bird that can, among other things, hover in mid-air.
 These stunning creatures can dart back and forth from flower to flower as they look for their favorite food source: nectar.
-Knowing how much they love nectar, bird watchers will often place hummingbird feeders on their property to attract them, but this can also attract other creatures that love nectar, including bees and wasps.
-This may mean you are interested to know how to keep bees away from hummingbird feeders.
-If so, read on.
+Knowing how much they love nectar, bird watchers will often place hummingbird feeders on their property to attract them, but this can also attract other creatures that love nectar – including bees and wasps.
+To this end, you might be interested to know how to keep bees away from hummingbird feeders.
+If so, this article is for you.

 How Do I Keep the Bees Off My Hummingbird Feeder?

 Bees might be seen as pests by those looking to attract hummingbirds, but it is important to remember that bees are gentle insects that are absolutely vital to the ecosystem.
 It is crucially important then that you never use insecticides or pesticides to deter them.
 The good news is that there are many natural methods that can be used to keep bees off your hummingbird feeder.